Pints, Pounds, & Pâté

 Red Lion Grog House

-For traditional pub fare, stop by Red Lion Grog House.
-In addition to pub staples and an amazing British beer selection, Red Lion's buffalo chicken wrap is to die for.
+For pub classics, stop by Red Lion Grog House.
+In addition to go-to pub fare and an amazing British beer selection (harder to find than you might think), Red Lion's buffalo chicken wrap is to die for.

 Breweries and Distilleries